 Our mentoring program supports an individualized approach to resident development and pursuit of educational goals.
 A faculty mentor is assigned a small group of resident mentees from the incoming class, and a relationship is established that lasts all three years.

-The mentors are well positioned within the department to have broad connections to all subspecialty areas, and can help arrange contact with the appropriate division or faculty member.
-The mentoring program focuses on several aspects of residency training:
+The mentors are well positioned within the department to have broad connections to all subspecialty areas, so that if a resident is interested in pursuing a particular path with some specificity — such as a research block — that mentor could be of assistance in arranging contact with the appropriate division or faculty member.
+The mentoring program focuses on several aspects of residency training as outlined below.

-- Review of performance evaluations
+Review of performance evaluations

 - Rotation evaluations

 - Procedure reporting